Washington Metro rolling stock: Gallery

+A 1000-Series train at Rhode Island Avenue in 1976.

+WMATA Rohr Money Train 8000–8001 (former car numbers 1010–1011) bypassing Pentagon City station.
+These cars were not rehabilitated along with 8002–8003 (former car numbers 1044–1045) and retain their original roll signs.

+WMATA Rohr 8005 at Pentagon City.
+8004–8005 were formerly cars 1092–1093 that were converted in 2016.

-2000-series
+Breda 2000-series

 The second order, of 76 cars, was built by Breda Costruzioni Ferroviarie, with delivery in 1981.
 These cars were numbered 2000–2075, and were rehabilitated between 2002 and 2004 by Alstom in Hornell, New York.

 Features

 These cars were the first cars to have a single flip-dot sign above a window next to the center doors, instead of two rollsigns originally found on the 1000-series cars before rehabilitation.
 In place of the second side rollsign, these cars had an exterior loudspeaker.
 The 2000 Series had 14 fewer seats than the 1000-series cars, while retaining the same amount of standee capacity.
 In 2002, as part of the rehabilitation project, the 2000-series cars received new three-phase AC propulsion systems with IGBT technology, replacing the original cam-controlled DC propulsion systems.
 Also included were railcar monitoring systems, exterior LED destination signs, interior LED next stop signs and improved emergency exit signage.
 The refurbished railcars also received the red, white and blue interior found on the 5000-series cars.